-In recent time, Professor of Islamic Studies at George Washington university, Seyyed Hossein Nasr, argued against Evolution mainly from a philosophical viewpoint, against the materialism and atheism associated with it through its proponents, without addressing the alleged scientific evidences.
+In recent time, Professor of Islamic Studies at George Washington University, Seyyed Hossein Nasr, argued against Evolution mainly from a philosophical viewpoint, against the materialism and atheism associated with it through its proponents, without addressing the alleged scientific evidence.

 6. The Current Challenges Facing Muslim Intellectual Engagement with the Theory of Evolution

-In recent times, Muslims consider the theory of Evolution dismissively as merely just materialist philosophy, and didn’t investigate the science objectively to produce a better criticism and objective explanation for the physical evidences.
+In recent times, Muslims consider the theory of Evolution dismissively as merely just materialist philosophy and didn’t investigate the science objectively to produce a better criticism and objective explanation for the physical evidence.
 Others lazily resorted to borrowing American protestant Christian polemics against evolution without studying the concept independently, nor consulting the Islamic position, unwittingly influencing Muslims with American Protestant interpretations of the Bible.

 This has led to Muslim apologists and scholars being misinformed about the theory of Evolution and how to engage it from the Islamic position.
 This begun to result in many Muslims (needlessly) leaving Islam due to inadequate arguments and unanswered doubts inspired by materialism’s perceived attachment to the science and the theory of evolution.